 Strips Table Lamp

-Materials: Clear acrylic and white PVC, Bakelite socket.
+Materials: Round lamp on four legs made of clear acrylic and white PVC, Bakelite socket.

 Height: 48 cm / 18.50”

 Width: ∅ 35 cm / 13.77”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but a white/opaque or frosted bulb is preferred.

 Manufacturer: Quality System, Dragor, Denmark.